Getting started

 Choose a large language model (LLM)

-The models available to you are a subset of those enabled on your stack.
+The models available to you are a subset of those enabled on your enrollment.

 AIP Agent Studio edit view, highlighting option to change the model.